The Mid Devon Messenger Talking Newspaper

-- Explicit consent of the data subject so that we can provide weekly news and quarterly magazine recordings; process your gift aid donations; keep you informed about events.
+- Explicit consent of the data subject so that we can provide weekly news and quarterly magazine recordings; keep you informed about events.

-- Processing is carried out by a member of the Mid Devon Messenger Committee
+- Processing is carried out by elected officers of the Mid Devon Messenger:

 - the processing relates only to members or former members (or those who have regular contact with it in connection with those purposes); and

 - there is no disclosure to a third party without consent.